awsdocs/aws-config-developer-guide/doc_source/gs-cli-verify-subscribe.md

 }
 ```

 The value `true` in the `recording` field confirms that the configuration recorder has started recording configurations of all your resources\.
-AWS Config uses UTC format \(GMT \- 8:00\) to record the time\.
+AWS Config records the time in UTC\.
+The output is displayed as a Unix timestamp\.

 For information about looking up the resources existing in your account and understanding the configurations of your resources, see [Viewing AWS Resource Configurations and History](view-manage-resource.md)\.